nextthingco/docs/Gadget-docs/source/includes/_overview.md

 GadgetCLI is a simplified command-line tool for developing a custom Linux distribution.
 It's what you used to build and deploy applications.
 GadgetCLI comes with a Gadget Template containing a Gadgetfile and an example Bash script that turn on a off LEDs connected to PE4 - PE11.

-* level one
-  + level two tabbed

 * **GadgetFile**

 	+ The GadgetFile builds an image that runs as a container.
 This file has all the container build instructions for your application.
 Whatever instructions live here will be built and deployed.

 * **Containers**

-...All Gadget containers use Alpine Linux.
-You can run as many containers as the processor ...can handle to get all the features needed for your project.
+	+ All Gadget containers use Alpine Linux.
+You can run as many containers as the processor can handle to get all the features needed for your project.

 ## GadgetOS